 Skip to main content

-Lesson Plan, Teaching Guide, Video From Outrage to Organizing: The Impact of the Vincent Chin Case
+Lesson Plan, Video, Activity From Outrage to Organizing: The Impact of the Vincent Chin Case

 • Grade Level 9th-12th Grade